cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 txhash: D2CCFD91452F8C144BB1E7B54B9723EE3ED85925EE2C8AD843392721D072B895
 ```

-As you can see it will ask you to confirm the signing and broadcasting and shows you usefull information like gas_used.
+As you can see, it will ask you to confirm the signing and broadcasting and shows you usefull information such as gas_used.

-Let us now check again the balance of the student:
+Now check the balance of the student again:

 ```bash
 ./simd query bank balances $(./simd keys show student -a)